Justine Clarke

 Justine Clarke (born 1971) is an Australian actress, singer, author and television host.

 Clarke has been acting since the age of seven and has appeared in some of Australia's best known television shows.
 She is best-known for her portrayal as Roo Stewart on the soap opera Home and Away (1988–1989), as Ally Kovac on the drama series Tangle (2009–2012), and as a presenter on the Australian children's show Play School, a role which she has held since 1999.
 She is also a film and stage actor, and won the Best Actress Award at the Mar del Plata International Film Festival in Argentina in 2006 for her role in independent film Look Both Ways.
 She has won two ARIA Awards.

 Early life and education

 Clarke was born in Sydney, New South Wales to Beverley (née Levine), an actress and singer and Leonard Clarke, a singer.
-They separated when Clarke was eight-months old where she was raised by her mother.
+They separated when Clarke was eight-months old after which she was raised by her mother.

 At the age of seven, while attending Woollahra Public School with other up and coming talents like Mouche Phillips and Deni Hines, she began appearing in television commercials, one of which was Arnott's Humphrey B. Bear biscuits.
 At eleven, she played the role of Brigitta in the stage musical, The Sound of Music.